Galapagos Islands Cruises

 There are an incredible number of ships operating Galapagos Island cruises.
 But the secret is that most offer the same itinerary stops (they have to, based on Galapagos National Park regulation).
 Therefore, much of the decision when planning your Galapagos Island cruise comes down to where you want to relax after a long day of exploring.
 Or what adventure equipment you want aboard.

-To assist in this choice, we’ve separated Galapagos ships into three categories: small yachts and sailboats carrying up to 32 passengers, mid-size cruisers carrying 40-60 passengers and small ships carrying 60-100 passengers.
+To assist in this choice, we’ve separated Galapagos ships into three categories: small yachts and catamarans carrying up to 32 passengers, mid-size cruisers carrying 40-60 passengers and small ships carrying 60-100 passengers.

 The sister ships Coral I & II and the Galapagos Infinity are the most popular mid-priced yachts offering cruises to the Galapagos Islands.
 The Grace, Evolution, Aqua Mare and Origin/Theory/Evolve are luxury yachts for those who want to see the Galapagos in style.